-In September 2014 Helga Fassonaki resided in an artist studio in Tabriz, Iran for a month.
-As a visual and performing artist, what she was able to share in public was restricted.
+Helga Fassonaki began the Khal project in 2014 while living in Tabriz, Iran for a month.
+As a visual artist in Iran, what she was able to share in public was restricted.
 Furthermore, as a female performing artist, the use of her voice in public performance was restricted.

-Due to the establishment of the Islamic Republic of Iran in 1979, Ayatollah Khomeini ‘condemned all forms of music, other than classical and traditional Persian music’ as influenced by western culture, and therefore corruptive and forbidden.
-Khomeini also forbade women from singing solo in public because of the seductive quality of the female voice.
+After the establishment of the Islamic Republic of Iran in 1979, Ayatollah Khomeini “condemned all forms of music, other than classical and traditional Persian music” as being corrupted and influenced by Western culture, and therefore, forbidden.
+During this time, Khomeini also forbade women from singing solo in public because of “the seductive quality of the female voice.”

-Since performing as she chose was illegal in Iran, Fassonaki sent compositions in the form of sculptural scores created during her residency in Tabriz to sixteen female artists and musicians living in the United States, the United Kingdom, Denmark and New Zealand.
+Since performing as she chose was illegal in Iran, Fassonaki sent compositions in the form of sculptural scores created in Tabriz to sixteen female artists and musicians living in the United States, the United Kingdom, Denmark, and New Zealand.
 The concept being that the scores be interpreted and performed publicly by these artists in lieu of Fassonaki’s ability to do so.

-These ‘living scores’ continue to be interpreted and performed by participants, creating an open book of ongoing socio-spatial exchange.
-Iterations of Khal were exhibited at Glasshouse (Brooklyn, NY), LACA (Los Angeles, CA), Disjecta (Portland, OR), The Auricle Sonic Arts Gallery (Christchurch, NZ), Audacious 2015 (Christchurch, NZ), Audio Foundation Gallery (Auckland, NZ), Viewfinder and Nga Taonga Sound & Vision (Auckland, NZ).
+These “living scores” continue to be interpreted and performed by participants, creating an open book of ongoing socio-spatial exchange.
+Iterations of Khal were exhibited at Glasshouse (Brooklyn, NY), Los Angeles Contemporary Archive (Los Angeles, CA), Disjecta (Portland, OR), the Auricle Sonic Arts Gallery (Christchurch, NZ), the 2015 Audacious Festival of Sonic Arts (Christchurch, NZ), Audio Foundation (Auckland, NZ), Viewfinder (Auckland, NZ), and Nga Taonga Sound & Vision (Auckland, NZ).
 As the series unfolds from one event to another, a cumulative composition of voices and actions will continue to grow until the law inhibiting artistic expression ceases to exist.
-This ongoing exchange and peaceful protest refers to the derogatory use of the Farsi word Khal, coined to describe the passage of Iranian Pop music in the form of homemade mixed tapes from the Los Angeles Persian community to Iranian residents (post Islamic Revolution), so that they could listen to their own country’s pop stars – an action Fassonaki remembers partaking in when she was a kid residing in Los Angeles.
-Finally the steady flow of cassettes became state-approved in Iran, an example that gentle poetic actions like these can push through governing law.
+This ongoing exchange and peaceful protest refers to the derogatory use of the Farsi word “khal,” coined to describe the passage of Iranian pop music in the form of homemade mixtapes.
+Once pop music was no longer being produced or sold in Iran after the Islamic Revolution, the Los Angeles Persian community sent mixtapes to residents in Iran so they could listen to their own country’s pop stars.
+Fassonaki remembers partaking in this movement when she was a kid residing in Los Angeles.
+The steady flow of cassettes soon became state-approved in Iran, an example that gentle poetic actions can push through governing law.